Tucson Dog Bite Attorneys

 Tucson dog bite lawyers can help make your settlement successful by making sure of the following things take place:

 - Collect witness statements from individuals who saw what happened and can attest to the liability of the dog owner in the attack

 - Collect evidence of the attack and your injuries including your medical records, photos of your injuries, information regarding the history of the dog (including if the dog has bit other people in the past) and more

 - Negotiate your medical bills so that you are able to afford to receive medical care and to pay your other bills at the same time throughout your recovery

 - Help you to understand your case, your recovery, your rights, your options, and help you to make the right decisions at every step of your case

 - Negotiate your settlement so that you receive enough compensation to cover the costs of your medical care, the wages you've lost while you've been unable to work, your pain and anguish, the suffering your family has been through, expenses you may incur in the future as a result of your injuries, and more

-Hiring an injury attorney to help with your dog bite case can be scary.
+Hiring an injury attorney to help with your case can be scary.
 In fact, it may be frightening.
 The right attorney can help you overcome your fears about engaging in the legal process, making a claim against the owner of the dog that hurt you, and making sure your voice is heard.
-When you reach out to the attorneys at the Breyer Law Offices, P.C. we start with a free consultation.
+When you reach out to the attorneys at the Breyer Law Offices, P.C. at our Tucson office we start with a free consultation.
 We use this time with you to discuss the facts of your case and the law.
 We tell you the truth about your rights and your options.
 We will fight hard to ensure that you are treated fairly and that the dog owner is held responsible for their negligence actions and your injuries.
 For help with your case and straight forward advice, reach out to the Husband and Wife Law Team at (520) 624-4228 today.